aptbacs/TechnicalTest/README.md

     -   File Name
     -   Total Amount of the File
     -   File Details
+	    -  Destination sort code
-	    - Code
+	    -  Destination account number
-	    - Name
+	    -  Account Name
 	    -  Reference
 	    -  Amount
--   Mock a database or add a simple in-memory database (maybe LiteDB) to persist this data.
+-   Create a file based database and include it with your solution.
 -   Produce a unique id for the file.
 -   Produce a unique id for each line in the file
 -   Add appropriate tests and document the endpoint